Header image for Language Accessibility

 • Linguistically-inclusive review guidelines: We have implemented linguistically-inclusive guidelines for reviewers of session proposals (i.e., symposia, forums, workshops and training courses) and talk/poster abstracts to follow when evaluating proposals/abstracts.
 The guidelines (i) stress that reviewers should focus on the merit, significance and impact of the submission rather than on language proficiency, and (ii) instruct reviewers to be more specific, civil, and less disparaging when providing feedback on language.

 • Mentorship program: This program aims to foster a collaborative learning environment between mentors and mentees to help mentees feel comfortable and confident in delivering their presentations in English.
 Mentees will receive support from mentors in structuring their presentations, improving visual design, use of English language, and preparing for their presentations.
 Mentors will develop their leadership skills in guiding others effectively.
 Please note that the implementation of this program is still subject to the availability of mentors.
-More details will be available here soon.
+You can find the Mentorship Guidelines linked here.
+If you are interested in participating in this program as a mentor, please complete this form.
+Mentors will receive a certificate from the Society of Conservation Biology upon successful completion of the mentorship program.

 • Writefull Premium service: We offer free two-month subscription of the full Writefull Premium service to ICCB 2025 participants (up to 1,500 participants, subscription period April-June 2025).
 Participants can use the service to proofread text in their presentations or for any other purpose.